paulfioravanti/steno-dictionaries/config/commands/vlc/README.md

 ## Alfred Workflow Installation

-- Double click `Step Backward/Forward.alfredworkflow` to import the workflow into Alfred
+- Double click `VLC Shortcuts.alfredworkflow` to import the workflow into Alfred
 - Double click the first Hotkey item for "Step Backward" and set its value to
   <kbd>⌃</kbd><kbd>⌥</kbd><kbd>⇧</kbd><kbd>⌘</kbd><kbd>←</kbd>
 - Double click the second Hotkey for "Step Forward" and set its value to